How To Catch And Print The Exception Messages In Python

 except Exception as e:

-logger.exception("Exception Occured while code Execution: "+ str(e))
+logger.exception("Exception Occurred while code Execution: "+ str(e))

 Enter the number 1:9